Te3sk/quartz/content/Web Analysis/Google Analytics.md

 This data is then processed and presented in an interactive dashboard, enabling both marketers and developers to make informed, data-driven decisions to optimize user experience, content strategy, and ROI.

 **Prerequisite:** Ensure that [[Google Tag Manager#Installation|Google Tag Manager]] (or another tracking implementation method) is already installed on your site so the Google Analytics tag can be deployed and start collecting data.

+You can try the features on the [GA4 Demo Account](https://support.google.com/analytics/answer/6367342#access&zippy=%2Cin-this-article).
 ## How the measurement is done
 GA4 is based on cookies, it process any browser as a different user with a random number and the first timestamp in which the user visits our site, these two values joined together make the **Client ID**.
 We have to put the GA4 measurement code in every page of our site.
 That code check if there are the GA4 cookie in the browser and, if there isn't, it create one.